|

 and school children.
 He also led several birdwatching

 sessions, reflecting his passion for nature and wildlife.
+In his free time, he enjoys bird

 photography, playing football and badminton, and immersing